Synecdoche1/Void-NX/README.md

 - [Switch Backup Manager](https://github.com/gibaBR) By gibaBR - Switch Game Backup Manager
 - [NS-USBloader](https://github.com/developersu/ns-usbloader) By developersu - Switch Game Installer for PC
 - [Appstore Workbench](https://github.com/LyfeOnEdge/appstore-workbench/releases) By LyfeOnEdge - HB Appstore on your PC.

+# Full vs Lite

+**Full:**

+Full contains everything in this pack, including the payloads and PC Tools and all Homebrew listed above.

+**Lite:**

+Lite contains the bare minimum to get you up and running with custom firmware and the useful tools to keep you up to date and playing.

+Lite does ***NOT*** include the following:
+- The PC Tools folder
+- The Payloads folder
+- Amiigo
+- FTPD
+- Switch Theme Installer
+- Switch Cheat Updater
+- N-Xplorer
+- Sys-Tune Overlay
+- Amiigo Overlay

+# Troubleshooting

+  **It wont boot, it's only a black screen?**
+From what I've been told by various people, this seems to be fixed by a completely fresh install and formatting to FAT32.
+How this works is beyond me because it's never happened to myself nor many people.

+  **I keep getting a fatal error on boot?**
+Try to fix archive bits through Hekate, this should never be needed but always seems to fix it.

 Upcoming Features
 =====